annieke/TeraDictV3/README.md

 # TeraDictV3
-New TeraDict built on Django
+New TeraDict built on Django: translate words between hundreds of languages!